-- Are you trying to stretch your business’ cash flow?
+- Are you trying to improve business cash flow?
+A more flexible payment schedule can help you manage cash flow.
 A net 60 account will probably be more attractive to you than a net 30 account which requires a faster turnaround for payment.

 - Do you want to build credit for your business?
 Consider vendor accounts that report to a commercial credit reporting agency.
 Vendor accounts with net 30 payment terms are more common in this space.

-Once you identify the features that matter most to you (e.g. reports to one or more credit bureaus, easy approval, etc.), you’ll be better prepared to begin your search.
+Once you identify the features that matter most to you (e.g. reports to one or more credit bureaus, easy approval, longer net terms etc.), you’ll be better prepared to begin your search.

-Don’t forget, you can also ask your existing suppliers if they’re willing to offer terms which will allow you to pay for goods or services at a later date.
-If you already have existing vendor accounts that are set up with net 30 terms, you can also ask suppliers if they’re willing to make a change.
+Once you have established a positive payment history don’t be afraid to ask your existing suppliers if they’re willing to offer better invoice payment terms which will allow you to pay for goods or services at a later date.
+As a buyer, you may have more leverage than you realize.
+If you already have existing vendor accounts that are set up with net 30 payment terms, you can also ask suppliers if they’re willing to increase those to net 45 or net 60 terms.
 You might be able to secure lengthier payment terms and transform your net 30 accounts into net 60 accounts simply by asking.

 Alternative to Net-60 Terms

 Not all vendors allow you to pay later.
 In addition, this is very short-term financing and there may be times when you need the ability to pay for purchases over a longer period of time.
 In that case, you may want to consider other forms of business financing such as: